 A New Generation Organizes

-It was March 1941, and 21-year old Feigel Levine, who portrayed the guard, had staged this colorful protest to draw attention to the ILGWU’s re-appearance.
-She was later arrested for driving a sound truck up and down Capitol Avenue in front of Kolodney’s business.
+Feigel Levine, 21, portrayed the guard, and had staged this colorful protest to draw attention to the ILGWU’s re-appearance.
+The young organizer was later arrested for driving a sound truck up and down Capitol Avenue in front of Kolodney’s business.

 Kolodney was active too.
 He had four strikers arrested for assault and battery.
 Two of them, Mort Goodman and Ann Mascariella, were found guilty, based on accusations made by scabs.
 In July, Kolodney sued to limit the number of pickets in front of his plant.
 His motion was denied in Superior Court.